cyber-shah/academics-neu/midterm-cyber-shah/README.md

 ## 0 - Overview

-The Fibonacci series is a sequence of numbers that appears in various natural phenomena and is often regarded as a fascinating mathematical pattern.
+The [Fibonacci Series]<sup>1</sup>.  is a sequence of numbers that appears in various natural phenomena and is often regarded as a fascinating mathematical pattern.
 It serves as the foundation for the golden ratio, which can be observed in numerous aspects of the natural world.
 In this report, we will delve into the analysis of the Fibonacci series, exploring different algorithms to calculate the series efficiently and comparing their performance.

 ### <u> 0.1 - The Significance of the Fibonacci Series and the Golden Ratio </u>

 The Fibonacci series serves as the foundation for the golden ratio, a mathematical concept that holds immense significance in nature, art, and design.
 The golden ratio can be observed in the spiral patterns of seashells, the arrangement of leaves on plants, the growth patterns of trees, and even in the proportions of human faces.
 It is a mathematical harmony that resonates throughout the universe, creating aesthetically pleasing and visually balanced compositions.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/b/b9/Fibonacci_Spiral.svg/1280px-Fibonacci_Spiral.svg.png">

+> The Fibonacci spiral: an approximation of the golden spiral created by drawing circular arcs connecting the opposite corners of squares in the Fibonacci tiling.
+Image from [Wikipedia](https://en.wikipedia.org/wiki/Fibonacci_number).<sup>2</sup>

 Mathematically, the Fibonacci series is defined as a sequence in which each number, known as a Fibonacci number, is the sum of the two preceding numbers.
 $$F(n) = F(n-1) + F(n-2)$$